Antione18/Outline-3/README.md

 # Step 2: As a Help Desk Agent Observe Then set the Ticket's Properties
 - First observing the ticket I see that the SLA is set to default.
 I will clicket and set it to Sev-A, and write an explanation of why it is at that level.
+- Next I will update the help topic to the more appropriate name.
+I click the help topic, click the drop down menu and select the help topic I created in the last project and write an explanation of why it is set that way.